nutanix/openshift/docs/install/manual/README.md

 1. Follow [documentation](/operators/csi) to install the CSI Operator and provision the driver.

 ## OpenShift Image registry configuration (Optional)
-Based on the Requirements choose one of the following pathes:
+Based on requirements, choose one of the following options:

-For smaller Deployments running the Image Service on a ReadWriteOnce Volume provided by Nutanix Volumes may be sufficent.
-To achieve HA the Image Service Storage should be provided on a ReadWriteMany Volume, this require additional steps.
+**Note:** Block storage volumes like Nutanix Volumes with ReadWriteOnce configuration are supported but not recommended for use with the image registry on production clusters.
+An installation where the registry is configured on block storage is not highly available because the registry cannot have more than one replica.

-### Provision a Nutanix Volume share and modify the OpenShift Image registry configuration
+### Option A: Provision a Nutanix Volumes PVC and modify the OpenShift Image registry configuration

 1. Create storage class yaml like the below example and apply (`oc apply -f <filename>`).